Huawei/containerops/singular/README.md

 Singular,the kubernetes deployment and operations tools.
 ```
-####To automatically deply kubernetes, you could simply follow below steps:
+####To automatically deploy kubernetes, you could simply follow below steps:
 ### Precondition
 Before using the singular, you need to tell it about your public cloud credentials.
 You can do this in several steps: